Tinker-Twins/Fundamental_Statistics_Using_MATLAB/README.md

-# Fundamental_Statistics_Using_MATLAB
+# Fundamental Statistics Using MATLAB
+This project was developed so as to play and twak with ststical functions using MATLAB.
+It can be used to teach the fundamentals of numerical statistics or can be modified for specific applications.

-This project not only detects the number plate of a vehicle, but it also tries to read it and provide the license number of the vehicle as a string output and even exports it as a text document.
-The program also provides an image of region of interest to the user.
-The project uses MATLAB 2016a in order to edit and compile the program.
-The built-in image processing module is used for this purpose.
+The program generates random integer dataset and exports it as CSV or XLSX file types.
+It then imports the data from either of the files and computes the measures of central tendency and measures of dispersion.
+It also plots one column of the dataset matrix against the other for convinient visualization.
+The project uses MATLAB 2018a in order to edit and compile the program.
+The built-in Statistics and Machine Learning Toolbox was used for this purpose.